ByLiZhao/cpp_watchlist/README.md

 multiple incompatible versions of the same libraries around.
 It could also be very useful to those who need to deploy  many binaries with constant updating of dependencies.
 2. [Conan](https://github.com/conan-io/conan).
-With Conan, one can use binary libraries without much of pain, and fall back to buiding from source if the binary version of a library is not avalible.
-Using Conan to install a dependency is somehow like use `apt` to install the "dev" version of a package on Debian/Ubuntu, but Conan is cross-flatform, is also has more configurable options, for example, specifying the verion of the library required.
+With Conan, one can use binary libraries without much of pain, and fall back to buiding from source if a certain version of a library is not avalible.
+Using Conan to install a library is somehow like using `apt` to install the "dev" version of a package on Debian/Ubuntu.
+The difference is that Conan is cross-flatform, and also with more configurable options, for example, specifying the verion of a library.
+More importantly, Conan does not mess with system-wide libraries.
+It is never a good idea to use a system package manager to manage project dependencies for this reason.
 ## build tool
 1. [CMake](https://cmake.org/).
 CMake is horrible, generally one should avoid it.
 But It has become the de facto building tool used by most C++ libraries because of momentum.